garvit3835/product-docs-feature/how-to-guides/databases/timescale.md

 You will need to create a Recipe in DevZero equipped with the necessary tools like `psql`:

 1. Go to **DevZero** Dashboard and open the **Recipes** tab.
-2Databaseon **New Recipe** and enter the recipe's name.
+2. Click on New Recipe and enter the recipe's name.
 3. Click on **Create a recipe**, and your recipe will be created.
-4. Replace the recipe `yaml` file with the snippet below.
-Remember to replace the placeholder API key with the Databasenoted down in the above steps:
+4. Replace the recipe yaml file with the snippet below.
+Remember to replace the placeholder API key with the key you noted down in the above steps:

 {% code %}
 ```